joezuntz/cosmosis-standard-library/README.md

-See https://bitbucket.org/joezuntz/cosmosis for a full readme and links to docs
+See https://cosmosis.readthedocs.io for a full readme and docs